pennappslabs/pcr-api-spec/specs/search/README.md

 A datum is an individual unit of a dataset.

-The canonical form of a datum is an object with a `value` property, `tokens` property, and `path` property.
+The canonical form of a datum has three parts:

-- `value` is a string that represents the underlying value of the datum.
+- `value`: a string that represents the underlying value of the datum.
-- `token` is an array of single-word strings that aids in matching a datum with a given query.
+- `token`: an array of single-word strings that aids in matching a datum with a given query.
-- `path` is a string that represents the path to the full object.
+- `path`: a string that represents the path to the full object.

 <table>
     <thead>